Planning a visit?

 Nurse Advice by Phone is available, day and night, which may save a trip to UHS or the ER.

-When you make an appointment, you can request a specific clinician -- see Clinician Profiles for a list.
+When you make an appointment, you can request a specific clinician -- see Clinician Directory for a list.
 We encourage you to return to see the same clinician when possible for continuity of your health care, but you are also free to change clinicians.

 Language interpretation is available by phone in 140 different languages.
 Please inform staff if you are interested.